Find and Recruit the Participants You Need

 Cohort discovery for count requests: A web-based tool for identifying patient cohort counts from Epic data for preparatory to research purposes, including recruitment.

 Research Data Warehouse: A repository of Epic data from patients and research subjects that provides access to over 2.5 million patient records and 40,000 data points.

 Research tools in Epic: These may be useful in recruiting patients for research studies, such as MyChart or Best Practice Advisories.

 Research Volunteer Registry and Biorepository: OCTRI maintains a registry of people interested in participating in OHSU research.
-Investigators can request contact information for potential participants or blood and urine specimens.
+Investigators can request contact information for potential participants or blood, urine, stool and saliva specimens.

-Study coordinators: OCTRI study coordinators are in high demand due to their professionalism, attention to detail, resourcefulness and strong track record of using both traditional and innovative recruitment methods.
+Study coordinators: OCTRI study coordinators are experienced in traditional and innovative recruitment methods and in high demand due to their professionalism, attention to detail, resourcefulness and strong track record of successfully recruiting participants for studies.

 Trial Innovation Network: The Clinical and Translational Science Award program has established the Trial Innovation Network to assist investigators planning and conducting multi-site research.

 Clinical research has historically underrepresented and excluded certain populations.
 Individuals and groups have experienced this exclusionary behavior due to their race, ethnicity, age, sexual and/or gender identity, socio-economic status, development and disabilities, and geographic region.
 Our program, as a part of the NIH CTSA grant model titled “Integrating Special Populations” (ISP), works to change this.